| |

 confectionery, popcorn and the long-running commercially produced magazine

 Film Review.
-Printed locally, MOVIE GOER later had a full
+Produced locally, MOVIE GOER later had a full

 colour cover, but still retained the black & white photographs and